Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Readme.md

   4. If you choose to deploy a new instance of Custom Vision service, this installer will try to install the free version.
 If you have an existing free version, install will fail.

 # Vision on Edge Installer
-## Option 1: Installation with Installer:
+## Option 1: Automated installation with Vision on Edge Installer

 ### Prerequisites
 To install the solution on a PC running Windows, unpack the installation zip, navigate to the directory containing the unziped files in a terminal, and run the factory-ai-vision-install.cmd script.